-In the UK, Directors of Public Health work in local authorities, organisations such as Public Health England or Health Boards (Scotland, Wales and Northern Ireland).
+In the UK, Directors of Public Health work in local authorities, organisations such as UK Health Security Agency or Health Boards (Scotland, Wales and Northern Ireland).

 All Directors of Public Health in the UK are overseen and supported by the Association of Directors of Public Health (ADPH).